Understanding Odds and Payouts

 For this calculation we ignore the negative sign: =110/210 = .524, the implied ODDs =52.4%,

-Implied odds of 52.4% means a bet on Heads to win a coin flip, expects a win rate of a little more than 52 times out of 100 to break even.
+Implied odds of 52.4% means a bet on Heads to win a coin flip, expects a win rate of a little more than 52 times.
+This is out of 100 to break even.

 What if the bet changed to how likely a random person is to call Heads on the flip of a coin?

 In this example, we are not betting on the results of a flip, but what would a random person call pre-flip?
-Assume we know from our research and preparation that more people are likely to call Heads and we estimate the probability of a person calling heads = 58%.
+Assume we know from our research and preparation that more people are likely to call Heads.
+We estimate the probability of a person calling heads = 58%.

-Given the same odds of -110, we would take this bet, since our expected win percentage of 58% exceeds the implied odds of 52.4%.
+Given the same odds of -110, we would take this bet.
+This is because our expected win percentage of 58% exceeds the implied odds of 52.4%.

-The process of finding value in the betting lines requires an analysis of the implied odds offered by the sportsbook compared to your independent win probability.
-Obviously, the determination of a team’s likely win percentage for a specific game is a lot more complex than the coin flip scenario.
-It is not necessary to go through the math, but successful sports bettors are consistently improving their sense of likely outcome relative to the odds offered.
+The process of finding value in the betting lines requires an analysis of the implied odds.
+Check the odds offered by the sportsbook compared to your independent win probability.
+Figuring out a team’s likely win percentage for a specific game is more complex than the coin flip scenario.
+It is not necessary to go through the math.
+However, successful sports bettors are always improving their sense of likely outcome.
+This being relative to the odds offered.